damianociarla/DCSSelectCityFormFieldBundle/README.md

 ## 2) Create your Country, Region and City classes

 In this first release DCSSelectCityFormFieldBundle supports only Doctrine ORM.
-However, you must provide a concrete Country, Region and City class.
-You must extend the abstract entities provided by the bundle and creating the appropriate mappings.
+You must provide a concrete Country, Region and City class.
+You must extend the abstract entities provided by the bundle and creating the appropriate mapping.

 ### Country